PLBU/SPARTA-Web-Dev-Frontend/README.md

-# sparta
+# SPARTA

-A new Flutter project.
+A new Flutter Frontend Web App for SPARTA HMIF 2021.

 ## Getting Started